Nevada vs. Colorado State NCAA Football Odds, Plays and Insights | November 27, 2021

 - The Wolf Pack average 35.3 points per game, 9.2 more than the Rams allow per outing (26.1).

-- Nevada is 5-3 against the spread and 6-2 overall this season when the team records more than 26.1 points.
+- Nevada is 5-3 against the spread and 6-2 overall in games when it puts up more than 26.1 points.

-- In games that Nevada picks up more than 365.3 yards, the team is 6-3 against the spread and 7-2 overall.
+- When Nevada piles up more than 365.3 yards, the team is 6-3 against the spread and 7-2 overall.

 - This year, the Wolf Pack have nine turnovers, three fewer than the Rams have takeaways (12).